ToxiComp-IITR/DeepDock-AI/README.md

 This `README.md` file should give any user a clear understanding of your project and how to get it running.
 Let me know if you need any other modifications!

-#Contact

-For any questions or feedback, please contact ontact
+#3 Contact

-For any questions or feedback, please contact EMAIL].
+For any questions or feedback, please contact toxinformatics.iitr@gmail.com